 Providing outplacement services is an essential step that benefits the impacted employee and the business!
 Here's why...

 1. It Helps Employees Take The Next Step

 Getting laid off is a gut punch and one of the first questions an impacted employee asks is, "What do I do now?"
 As an employer, you can't answer that question.
 But one thing you can do is give the employee the resources to help them answer that question.

 Outplacement services typically help people with resumes, LinkedIn profiles, cover letters, and job search and networking strategies.
-These services are particularly beneficial to those impacted employees that have been with the company for a long time.
+These services are particularly beneficial to those impacted employees who have been with the company for a long time.
 A lot has changed in the job search game, and these employees have a lot of catching up to do.

-Nothing is ever guaranteed, but studies have shown people that receive outplacement services get hired two times faster than those that don't.
-Providing these services shows the impacted employees that even though you are laying them off, you still care about their professional futures.
+Nothing is ever guaranteed, but studies have shown that people who receive outplacement services get hired two times faster than those who don't.
+Providing these services shows the impacted employees that, even though you are laying them off, you still care about their professional futures.

-Ultimately, it's up to the employee to secure their next job, but helping them get the resources they need helps them move through the stages of career grief faster and gets their job search going in the right direction.
+Being unemployed is tough, but employers can make it easier by helping their former employees get the resources they need to help them move through the stages of career grief faster and get their job search going in the right direction.

 2. It Will Help Morale At The Company